College Football News Preview 2020: LSU Tigers Keys To The Season

 It’s not just that this might determine the SEC West championship, it’s that if LSU loses, just assume that there’s no possible shot at winning the division.
 With road games at Florida, Auburn and Texas A&M, there can’t be any misfires at home.

-The Tigers have to own Death Valley, and that includes winning the early game against Texas, and that definitely means beating the Crimson Tide for the second year in a row after dropping eight straight in the series.
+The Tigers have to own Death Valley, and that includes taking down Mississippi State, Missouri and South Carolina, and that definitely means beating the Crimson Tide for the second year in a row after dropping eight straight in the series.

 2019 LSU Fun Stats